bryanherger/trino-vertica/README.md

 This is an experiment based on trino-example-jdbc.
 Currently it supports:

-Data types: BOOLEAN, INT, DOUBLE, CHAR, VARCHAR, BINARY, VARBINARY, DATE, TIME, TIMESTAMP
+Data types: BOOLEAN, INT, DOUBLE, CHAR, VARCHAR, BINARY, VARBINARY, DATE, TIME, TIMESTAMP, UUID

 I've added some aggregate and expression support copied from the Postgres connector, but this is very much a work in progress with many missing features.
 File an issue if you need me to prioritize something.